Physics-informed neural networks: Data-driven discovery of partial differential equations

 Where $L_{u} = \Vert u-z\Vert_{\Gamma}$, with $u$ and $z$ state solutions and measurements at sparse location $\Gamma$, respectively and $L_{f} = \Vert f\Vert_{\Gamma}$ residual function.
 This second term requires the structured information represented by the partial differential equations to be satisfied in the training process.

 This strategy allows for discovering dynamic models described by nonlinear PDEs assembling computationally efficient and fully differentiable surrogate models that may find application in predictive forecasting, control, and data assimilation.

 Physics-informed neural networks for piece-wise function approximation

 PINN is unable to approximate PDEs that have strong non-linearity or sharp gradients that commonly occur in practical fluid flow problems.
 Piece-wise approximation has been an old practice in the field of numerical approximation.
 With the capability of approximating strong non-linearity extremely light weight PINNs are used to solve PDEs in much larger discrete subdomains that increases accuracy substantially and decreases computational load as well.
-DPINN(Distributed physics-informed neural networks) and DPIELM(Distributed physics-informed extreme learning machines) are generalizable space-time domain discretization for better approximation.
+DPINN (Distributed physics-informed neural networks) and DPIELM (Distributed physics-informed extreme learning machines) are generalizable space-time domain discretization for better approximation.
 DPIELM is an extremely fast and lightweight approximator with competitive accuracy.
+Domain scaling on the top has a special effect.
 Another school of thought is discretization for parallel computation to leverage usage of available computational resources.